Diseases & Conditions

 Surgical Treatment

-Your doctor may recommend surgery if:
+Your child's doctor may recommend surgery if:

 - Nonsurgical treatment fails to relieve pain and swelling